 message property

-A notification object SHALL contain a property named message whose value is a string that describes the condition that was encountered.
+A notification object SHALL contain a property named message whose value is a string containing a plain text message (§3.10.2) that describes the condition that was encountered.

 level property

 A notification object MAY contain a property named level whose value is one of a fixed set of strings that specify the severity level of the notification.